UConn Huskies men's basketball: 2013–14 Season: 'Hungry Huskies', 4th NCAA Title

-The Huskies came into Ollie's second season ranked No. 18 in the AP Top 25 poll.
+After facing a ban in postseason play in Ollie's first season due to a low APR score, the Huskies came into the 2013–14 season ranked No. 18 in the AP Top 25 poll.
 They started the year 9–0, which included a 59–58 win over Indiana in the 2K Sports Classic championship game and a 65–64 win over No. 15 Florida on a buzzer-beater from Shabazz Napier.
 UConn climbed to No. 10 in the AP poll before losing its first game to Stanford on December 18, 2013.
 The team finished the year tied for third in the inaugural season of the American Athletic Conference and advanced to the AAC tournament championship game, where they lost by 10 points to No. 5 Louisville.
 UConn was selected to the NCAA Tournament as a #7 seed and then defeated #10 seed St Joseph’s in overtime, #2 seed Villanova, and #3 seed Iowa State in the Sweet 16 to advance to the regional final.
 On March 30, 2014, Kevin Ollie became the first UConn coach other than Jim Calhoun to lead the Huskies to a Final Four after defeating #4 seed Michigan State 60–54 in the Elite Eight.
 The Huskies beat the #1 overall seed Florida 63–53 in the Final Four and then won the national championship on April 7, 2014, defeating #8 seed Kentucky, 60–54.

 Shabazz Napier was named the tournament's Most Outstanding Player and in his postgame remarks called out the NCAA for the previous year's postseason ban: "You're looking at the hungry Huskies.
 This is what happens when you ban us."
 Other major contributions to the team's unexpected tournament run came from point guard Ryan Boatright, who averaged over 12 points and 3.5 rebounds per game throughout the season, and small forward DeAndre Daniels.
 Ollie's team was the first #7 seed to ever win the NCAA tournament.
 UConn finished the season with a 32–8 overall record.
 After the season, Napier and Daniels were selected in the 2014 NBA draft as the No. 24 and No. 37 overall picks, respectively.